oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

   - Contains the same binaries as those installed by the WebLogic generic installer and adds Fusion Middleware Control and Java Required Files (JRF)

+- None of the above

+  - If the tag portion of a `.../weblogic...` OCR image name does _not_ include a keyword like `slim`, `dev`, or `generic`, then you can assume the image contains the same binaries as those installed by the WebLogic generic installer.

 ##### Compare "dated" and "undated" images

 OCR images are "dated" or "undated"